If you want to write a good cover letter, beware these mistakes.

 Most HR managers will be looking for a candidate with strong written and verbal communication skills.
 Luckily for you, simply presenting a well-written cover letter is half the job done, so there's no need to state it yourself.

 These types of statements are considered fluff by most HR professionals, so including them doesn't help you.
 If a recruiter has specifically written these qualities on the job description and you wish to highlight them, the key is to show that you possess these qualities without stating the fact outright.
-For example, if you wish to share that you are a fast learner and can pick up new systems quickly, you could write something like, 'In my previous role at [company], I was a proficient user of [database/software name].'
+For example, if you wish to share that you're a fast learner and can pick up new systems quickly, you could write something like, "In my previous role at [company], I was a proficient user of [database/software name]."
 This is simple, but shows that you can pick up new systems and have experience with that particular program.

 That may be true, but chances are this is the exact kind of role 240 other candidates are looking for, too.
 The recruiter or HR manager already knows that you're interested in the role – they're looking at your cover letter for that reason.
 Your goal is to convince them why this job is right for you by demonstrating your relevant experience and personal attributes.
 And, more importantly, your goal is to convince them why you are right for the job.